 Organisational change management

-But addition to that, organisational change management (OCM) focuses on change projects.
-It can include changing roles, structures, culture and the business for the better.
-Teams are coached to align the transitions of their projects to the organisation.
+Organisational change management is a body of professional best practice which focuses on change projects.
+These projects can include changing roles, structures, culture and the business as a whole.
+Within organisational change management, teams are coached to align the transitions of their projects to the organisation.

 Organisational change management frameworks

 The best frameworks, or models for organisational change management are:

 You need to start from the top of the organisation and frequently engage with its leaders.
 You can follow these steps to engage with leaders:

 - Make a list of responsibilities for each leader;

 - Prepare a vision statement and strategy for discussion;

 - Create a leadership committee for the OCM project;

 - Set up periodic meetings with the committee to report the progress;